w4n9hu1/order-service-core/README.md

 The project uses several open-source libraries, including:

-- Dapper: a lightweight ORM for database access.
+- xUnit: a unit testing framework for .NET.
 - AutoMapper: a tool for mapping between objects.
-- Refit: a type-safe REST library for .NET.
-- xUnit: a unit testing framework for .NET.